The Numbers Speak: LinkedIn as a B2B Performance Driver

 Common Mistakes to Avoid

-- Generic messages: avoid cold, impersonal approaches.
+- Generic messages: cold, impersonal outreach gets ignored.

 Essential Tools for Structuring Your LinkedIn Prospecting

-- Sales Navigator: Advanced filters, alerts, suggestions, out-of-network InMails
+- Sales Navigator: advanced filters, alerts, suggestions, out-of-network InMails

-- Lemlist: Automated multichannel prospecting
+- Lemlist: automated multichannel prospecting

-- FullEnrich: Verified email and phone enrichment
+- FullEnrich: verified email and phone enrichment

-- Surfe: LinkedIn enrichment, CRM integration
+- Surfe: LinkedIn enrichment and CRM integration

-- Phantombuster: LinkedIn scraping, data extraction
+- Phantombuster: LinkedIn scraping and data extraction

 Tracking and Analyzing Your Performance